peerdavid/social-neural-network/README.md

 ## Introduction
 ### Goal
-In this work we want to check, if it is possible to *train convolutional neural networks (CNN)* with images that are tagged by users in social networks.
+In this work we want to check, if it is possible to *train convolutional neural networks (CNN)* with images tagged by social networks users.
 Therefore this work is called *social neural networks (SNN)*.
-For example, we download images that are tagged with 'cat' and images that are tagged with 'dog' and use those images, to train a CNN.
+For example, to let a network learn how cats and dogs look like, we download images that are tagged with 'cat' and images that are tagged with 'dog' from social networks and use those images to train a CNN.
+To check the performance of the network a *well defined* dataset is used in this work.
-Afterwards we want to check the performance of the network using a *well defined* dataset.
-With well defined dataset we mean, that all images are correctly labeled (because lots of images from social networks contains invalid tags).
-In this work we used the ImageNet dataset to check the performance of the network.
+With well defined dataset we mean, that we can be sure that all images are correctly labeled (because lots of images from social networks contains invalid tags).
+We used the ImageNet dataset to check the performance of the network.

 ### Motivation
 In supervised learning a CNN is trained with labeled images.
 This means, that training examples